developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 ### Internet Accessible Endpoint

-The first step is to route all the traffic targetting the upstream server to the Oathkeeper proxy endpoint.
+The first step is to route all the traffic targeting the upstream server to the Oathkeeper proxy endpoint.
 Based on different types of deployments, you may end up executing this step differently.